 Thank you to all the patient customers, Bayshore staff and the more than able Cross Construction crew from Munising during our construction period; eleven months later the project is complete and it sure appears to be worth it in the end; 6500 square feet of new space to better serve your pets!

 Charles Harvey would be envious to see his house now.
 He built the house in 1857 and later moved on to engineer the Sault Locks and the elevated train in New York.
 We tried to stay with the architectural style he had set in the original house.

 Meet Our Vets

 Founded Bayshore Vet Hospital in 1993

 Dr. Tim Hunt

-Dr. Tim is a 1989 graduate of Michigan State University's School of Veterinary Medicine and is a licensed vet in both Michigan and Alaska.
+Dr. Tim is a 1989 graduate of Michigan State University's School of Veterinary Medicine.
+He is on the Board of Veterinary Medicine in the State of Michigan and also holds veterinary licenses in both Alaska and Arizona.
 He practices at the same companion animal veterinary hospital he opened from more than 25 years ago.
 Building his practice from scratch he "ate a lot of Ramen noodles for many years."
 Continuing to learn and improve, Dr. Hunt attends continuing education each year covering various topics such as surgery, ultrasound and internal medicine, striving to provide the most up to date medicine possible.
 In February 2019, Dr. Tim became a SDEP™ Abdomen Certified Sonographer and Instructor further supporting his passion for learning and enhanced diagnostics.